Arthur Rimbaud: Schooling and teen years (1861–1871)

-From late October 1870, Rimbaud's behaviour became openly provocative; he drank alcohol, spoke rudely, composed scatological poems, stole books from local shops, and abandoned his characteristically neat appearance by allowing his hair to grow long.
-On 13 and 15 May 1871, he wrote letters (later called the lettres du voyant by scholars), to Izambard and to his friend Paul Demeny respectively, about his method for attaining poetical transcendence or visionary power through a "long, immense and rational derangement of all the senses" (to Demeny).
+On 13 and 15 May 1871, he wrote letters (later called the lettres du voyant by scholars), to Izambard and his friend Paul Demeny respectively, about his method for attaining poetical transcendence or visionary power through a "long, immense and rational derangement of all the senses" (to Demeny).
 "The sufferings are enormous, but one must be strong, be born a poet, and I have recognized myself as a poet" (to Izambard).

 Life with Verlaine (1871–1875)

-Rimbaud wrote to several famous poets but received either no reply or a disappointing mere acknowledgement (as from Théodore de Banville), so his friend, office employee Charles Auguste Bretagne, advised him to write to Paul Verlaine, a rising poet (and future leader of the Symbolist movement) who had published two well regarded collections.
+Rimbaud wrote to several famous poets but received either no reply or a disappointing mere acknowledgement (as from Théodore de Banville), so his friend, office employee Charles Auguste Bretagne, advised him to write to Paul Verlaine, a rising poet (and future leader of the Symbolist movement) who had published two well-regarded collections.
 Rimbaud sent Verlaine two letters with several of his poems, including the hypnotic, finally shocking "Le Dormeur du Val" ("The Sleeper in the Valley"), in which Nature is called upon to comfort an apparently sleeping soldier.
 Verlaine was intrigued by Rimbaud, and replied, "Come, dear great soul.
 We await you; we desire you", sending him a one-way ticket to Paris.
 Rimbaud arrived in late September 1871 and resided briefly in Verlaine's home.
 Verlaine's wife, Mathilde Mauté, was seventeen years old and pregnant, and Verlaine had recently left his job and started drinking.
 In later published recollections of his first sight of Rimbaud at the age of sixteen, Verlaine described him as having "the real head of a child, chubby and fresh, on a big, bony, rather clumsy body of a still-growing adolescent", with a "very strong Ardennes accent that was almost a dialect".
 His voice had "highs and lows as if it were breaking".

+During his brief stay at Verlaine's home, the poet and inventor Charles Cros visited him.
+Cros, eager and enthusiastic, asked about his poetry, but Rimbaud replied with monosyllables and the ironic remark: "Dogs are liberals."
+Later, while Rimbaud was temporarily lodging with Cros, he played a series of pranks on his host: he took Cros's freshly polished boots into the street to stomp through puddles; later, he used a magazine containing Cros's poems as toilet paper; and, one night at a café in Place Pigalle called the Rat Mort, he poured sulphuric acid into Cros's drink while Cros was in the bathroom.
+Being a man of science, Cros immediately detected the smell.
+Yet despite such behaviour, Rimbaud was not expelled, and Cros even continued to collect money for his allowance.